 The reality is as follows: White men are the only ones who have been afforded political and social rights since the founding of this country.
 In a sense, this constitutes a head start, or a privilege.
 Women and minorities, on the other hand, have had to fight for equal status.
 Moreover, that fight still rages today.
 Women earn only 77% of what men are paid, and it’s worse for women of color.
 There’s also unconscious bias, which undoubtedly affects behavior, but is more difficult to address due to its subtlety.
-For instance, a recent report from the University of Pennsylvania’s Wharton business school found that white males are more likely to receive a response from professors than minorities and women report.
+For instance, a recent report from the University of Pennsylvania’s Wharton business school found that white males are more likely to receive a response from professors than minorities and women.
 If Fortgang can’t accept that his gender and race are beneficial to him, then he should at least concede that they are not a hindrance, which is more than can be said for women and minorities.

 Fortgang’s privilege is evident in his erroneous assertion that America is “a country that grants equal protection under the law to its citizens, that cares not about religion or race, but the content of your character.”
 Such a statement fails to acknowledge that an equal protection clause in the law is not enough to effect equal treatment, nor does the law even promise that every violation will be properly handled.
 People of color know all too well what it means to be neglected and abused by the justice system, rather than protected by it.
 With racism becoming more covert, there is declining protection against it.
 The I, Too, Am Princeton Tumblr is a response by Fortgang’s own classmates who feel they are victims of mistreatment and micro-aggressions because of their race.
-Fortgang’s privilege is, in essence, the inability to not see these things as problematic because it doesn't affect him.
+Fortgang’s privilege is, in essence, the ability to not see these things as problematic because they do not affect him.